jecki/DHParser/documentation_src/Overview.rst

-In case you just need a parser for some very simple DSL, you can directly add a string with the EBNF-grammar of that DSL to you python code and compile if into an executable parser much like you'd compile a regular expresseion.
+In case you just need a parser for some very simple DSL, you can directly add a string with the EBNF-grammar of that DSL to you python code and compile if into an executable parser much like you'd compile a regular expression.
 Let's do this for a `JSON
 <https://www.json.org/>`_-parser::

     import sys